 VLC media players are in trend nowadays.
 You can watch multiple videos and movies on your PC, laptop, or mobile.
 It is a by-default platform that is supported by both Windows and Mac users.
 But what if you want to stream to a bigger screen?
-Binging movies and other videos on VLC is quite obvious but what if we connect our VLC with our TV.
+Binging movies and other videos on VLC is quite obvious but what if we connect our VLC with our TV?
 However, this was not possible until the VLC 3.0 version came out.
 VLC 3.0 version allows you to cast VLC to Chromecast.
 So, there are possibly some methods that can make you do so.
-Let us understand what those methods are and how it works?
+Let us understand what those methods are and how they work.

 Points to Remember